JEFfersusu/DiSpecNet/README.md

 # DiSpecNet
-An ultra-efficient dual-domain network for pumping units fault diagnosis
+**Official PyTorch implementation of "An ultra-efficient dual-domain network for pumping units fault diagnosis"**

 ### Note: The project and the code are being finalized.